Ladies with Augmented Breasts: Here's How to Choose the Best Bra for Implants

 Best Bras for Implants After You've Healed from a Breast Augmentation Procedure

 Now to the juicy stuff... what bras should you be looking for?
-The resounding answer is Polish.
-After a quick Google for large cupped bras, especially with a small band, Polish brands like Ewa Michalak, Gorsenia, Comexim, and Gorteks are going to keep popping up.
+The resounding answer is Polish bras.
+If you’ve ever searched for large-cup bras—especially with a small band—you’ve probably seen names like Ewa Michalak, Gorsenia, Comexim, Gorteks, and now MIARA pop up over and over again.

 Ewa Michalak PL Padded Plunge